Editor’s Note: The title of this blog post has been updated. AI Overviews was formerly known as Search Generative Experience (SGE).

 What is it?

-Google’s new search interface is now available to test in their beta labs product.
-Google’s AI Overviews experiment is supposedly going to end December 2023, and that means this new feature could go live by the end of the year.
-The only way to opt out of having your content included is to block Googlebot (Google’s crawler) from accessing your website.
+Google’s AI Overviews are live in most countries.
+The only way to opt out of having your content included in the AI answer is to block Googlebot (Google’s crawler) from accessing your website.

-As of November 2023, the design and sources shown in the Google lab test change almost hourly.
-And often, the sites being pulled into the answers are not even in the top 10 results.
+The design and sources shown in the Overviews change almost hourly.
+Most of the sites being pulled into the answers are ones shown in the top 10 results.

 What will be the impact?